slatedocs/slate/source/includes/security/_kuzzleProfile.md

 // Passing a KuzzleRole object profile.addRole(role);

-// Or by passing it's id
+// Or by passing its id
 profile.addRole('myrole');
 ```

 Adds a role to the profile.

 <aside class="notice">
-If you are trying to bind roles which have not be saved before, an error will if you try to save or hydrate this object.
+If you are trying to bind roles which have not be saved before, an error will be thrown if you try to save or hydrate this object.
 </aside>

 #### addRole(id)